UniMelbHumanRoboticsLab/CANOpenRobotController/doc/3.Software/CustomApplication.md

 ## Extending

+### CAN stack and execution timing

+See also the dedicated documentation page regarding [the execution and its timing](./Flowchart.md).

 ### Third-party libraries

 Additionnal third-party libraries required in your code can either directly be placed in the lib folder for headers-only libraries or added as packages in the CMakeList.